Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Sign up for our newsletter and get the best travel tips delivered right to your inbox.

 What to Expect from Airbnbs in Tulum

-As you might expect in one of the most popular travel destinations in Mexico, there’s a lot of choice when it comes to accommodation in Tulum.
-Prices in general are higher than in nearby Playa del Carmen, but you should still find the cost of travel pretty manageable here.
+As you might expect in one of the most popular travel destinations in Mexico, there’s a lot of choices when it comes to accommodation in Tulum.
+Prices, in general, are higher than in nearby Playa del Carmen, but you should still find the cost of travel pretty manageable here.